-15a Banking sector resolution cost represents AMCON levy, which is applicable on total balance sheet size of the Bank.
+15a Banking sector resolution cost represents AMCON a statutory levy chargeable annually on every Bank's total assets in Nigeria.
+This is applicable on total balance sheet size of the Bank.
 The current applicable rate in Nigeria based on AMCON Act of 2021 is 0.5% of total assets (inclusive of off-balance sheet)